repeating/PoputchikiInno/README.md

 Our goal to implement a software which basically implements a solution for this problem with many functionalites that make it easy and convinient for people to use.

+## Prototype

+The prototype of our mobile app can be found in folder `prototype`.

 ## Our team
 - [Du Tham Lieu](https://t.me/niuzi97)
 - [Fadi Younes](https://t.me/fadi_yn)